Gastronomy and Cuisine in Andalucia

 Andalucia has a long history of winemaking and produces several interesting and taste-worthy products you’re sure to enjoy.

 With a wine-making tradition spanning more than 2000 years and with more vineyard acreage than any other country in the world, Spain is producing wines of increasingly good quality.
-There are… More →
+Wine in… More →

 Paella is a golden rice dish which rates with the best rice dishes in the world.
 In Andalucía, paella is happy food, fiesta food, served for Sunday lunch or a picnic in the country.
 Beyond paella… More →